 - There have been instances of wandering (elopement)

 - Unsanitary conditions exist in the home, resident is poorly groomed, or foul odors are present

 - Your loved one seems disoriented

 - The resident is frequently ill, and illnesses are not promptly reported to the physician and family.

 - Specific complaints by residents are not addressed.

 According to an American Bar Association report, females in the nursing home setting are at a higher risk (60 to 68%) for abuse.
 The most vulnerable patients—those ill or handicapped—are frequent victims.
 Neglect is the type of abuse cited in 58% of cases by an NCEA study, followed by physical abuse (15.7%) and financial fraud against the elderly (12%).
 Resident-to-resident abuse, sexual abuse, and psychological abuse were also reported.

-Of course, the worst-case scenario and definite sign neglect (and maybe, abuse) have occurred is when the unexplained or unexpected death of a resident occurs.
+Of course, the worst-case scenario and definite sign of neglect (and maybe, abuse) has occurred is when the unexplained or unexpected death of a resident occurs.
 Sometimes this happens shortly after the resident has been wandering unsupervised outside the facility.
-Perhaps, staff did not discover the resident was missing for several hours—plenty of time to suffer a heat stroke or freeze to death.
+Perhaps, the staff did not discover the resident was missing for several hours—plenty of time to suffer a heat stroke or freeze to death.